 When you consider that Topkapi Palace has 6 separate sections, it will take you all day to visit every place properly.
 The Palace, which consists of four courtyards, and its Harem Rooms are must.
 However, if you have time, I definitely recommend you to visit other places.

-Within the palace complex are the Hagia Irene Church, the Four Palace Courtyards, the Harem Section, the Istanbul Archeology Museum, the Museum of the History of Technology in Islam.
+Within the palace complex are the Hagia Irene Church, the Four Palace Courtyards, the Harem Rooms, the Istanbul Archeology Museum, the Museum of the History of Technology in Islam.
 Each of these five sections requires separate tickets.

 In addition to all these, there is also Gulhane Park, which can be visited free of charge.
 This park, which is a very long walking path, connects the Sultanahmet district to “Sarayburnu” on the coast of the Marmara Sea.